 Boosting curb appeal

-First opinions matter a lot, and if your home doesn’t have great curb appeal, buyers won’t be willing to pay as much.
+The first impression matters a lot, and if your home doesn’t have great curb appeal, buyers won’t be willing to pay as much.
+If your yard is patchy or overgrown it can detract the potential home buyers.
+Take a good look at the front and back yard, anything that is dead should be removed & anything that is overgrown must be trimmed.
 Fortunately, you can spruce up your landscaping without spending a ton of money, but if you have serious cosmetic issues like missing siding or cracked pavement in your driveway, you may have to shell out more money than you can recoup.

 For more tips on getting your home ready to sell, check out the Prep n’ Sell blog often.Back